 The Bessemer Gas Engine Co. of Grove City, Pennsylvania, was started in the 1890’s and by the 1920’s had one of the world’s largest industrial plant foundries among its 29 buildings.
 Their need for additional capital along with Cooper’s need for additional production facilities resulted in the merger and formation of The Cooper-Bessemer Corporation on April 4, 1929.

 Cooper-Bessemer’s involvement with rotating machinery began in 1950 with the design and ultimate production of turbochargers for engine use.
-Soon after, C-B was awarded a contract with the Atomic Energy Commission for 44 special centrifugal compressors for the gaseous diffusion plant at Piketon, Ohio.
-In 1960 they were the first to introduce a two-stage pipeline booster driven by a C-B power turbine receiving gas energy from a Pratt & Whitney jet-gas turbine.
+Soon after, Cooper-Bessemer was awarded a contract with the Atomic Energy Commission for 44 special centrifugal compressors for the gaseous diffusion plant at Piketon, Ohio.
+In 1960 they were the first to introduce a two-stage centrifugal pipeline booster driven by a Cooper-Bessemer power turbine receiving gas energy from a Pratt & Whitney jet-gas turbine.

-In 1965, The Cooper-Bessemer Corporation diversified into Cooper Industries, with the Mount Vernon and Grove City, Pa., operations comprising the energy segment of the business.
+In 1965, the Cooper-Bessemer corporation diversified into Cooper Industries, with Mount Vernon and Grove City, PA., operations comprising the energy segment of the business.
 Two years later, the Cooper Industries headquarters relocated to Houston, Texas.
-In 1995, local Cooper operations were spun off from Cooper Industries to Cooper-Cameron with a name change to Cameron just a few years later.
+In 1995, the Cooper-Bessemer division, along with all other oil and gas divisions, were spun off from Cooper Industries to Cooper-Cameron with a name change to Cameron just a few years later.